-Nick Davies is a Special Counsel based in the corporate practice of the Singapore office of King & Wood Mallesons.
+Nick Davies is a Partner based in the corporate practice of the Singapore office of King & Wood Mallesons.

 Nick has extensive experience working on strategic investments, acquisitions, joint ventures and commercial partnerships across Southeast Asia.
 His clients include funds, multinational corporations, financial institutions and investors.

 Clients value Nick for the expertise and hands-on approach he brings to executing market entry, growth plans or divestments in the challenging legal jurisdictions and business environments of Southeast Asia.
 This approach is highly attuned to achieving his client’s objectives efficiently and to international standards.

 Alongside his specialism in corporate transactions in emerging markets, Nick also has a growing practice advising emerging companies in the technology and venture capital sectors in Southeast Asia.